Primis1/Obsidian-Vault/front-end/JS Advanced/Advanced Objects/Optimization.md

 ***
 [[JS object]]
 ### Special values:
-1. #destructuring - taking returned properties/methods from an object, syntax sugar
+1. #destructuring - taking returned properties/methods from an object, syntax sugar \
+	1. we usually destruct return values from functions

 ### To know: